canatakan/fairlanche/subnet/README.md

     ```

 2. Additionally, the `config.js` file reads your private key from the `PRIVATE_KEY` environment variable.
 You can set this variable in the `.env` file. **Use your P-chain private key**.

+3. Currently, the details about our node in AWS are also included in this file.
+You can prefer using either of nodes in the `importAPI.js` file.

 ### `importAPI.js` File